 If the patient elects to have an electronic prescription they will receive a token via SMS, email or paper printout for each item prescribed.
 Once in possession of their token(s), the patient can then either provide this directly to a pharmacy of their choice or use a medication management app for this purpose.
 The token provides a link to a unique code used by the dispensing pharmacy to access the legal document for dispensing.
 In a similar way to the prescribing of an original ePrescription, following the dispensing at a pharmacy a new token will be issued for any repeats.

-The ASL enables patients to authorise pharmacies, doctors and third-party intermediaries of their choice access to their personal list of active scripts ready for dispensing.
+MySL enables patients to authorise pharmacies, doctors and third-party intermediaries of their choice access to their personal list of active scripts ready for dispensing.
 This patient-controlled access can be ongoing or for a short period of time.
 Once granted access to this list, a pharmacy may dispense the items requested by the patient.
-Similarly, doctors and third-party intermediaries, with patient consent, can view the list.
-Importantly, doctors do not necessarily have to have access to a patient’s ASL in order to prescribe to that patient.
+Similarly, doctors and third-party intermediaries, with patient consent, can view the active list of scripts.

 Doctors, practice managers and pharmacies should ensure they are registered and have eRx activated in their existing clinical software.

 Pharmacies can seamlessly manage electronic prescriptions and paper prescriptions in one electronic workflow with MedView Flow.
 Visit www.medview.com.au/flow to find out more.